Andrews-Projects/Ansible-Vagrant-infrastructure-development-and-deployment/README.md

 - It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows.

-- Ansible provisions servers managing their configurations & deploying applications either locally or in the cloud.
+- Ansible provisions servers managing their configurations & deploying applications either locally or in the cloud.It works by pushing changes to all servers(by default)

-My plan it to develop this project in 2 phases.
+My plan is to develop this project in 2 phases.

-**Phase 1:** Deploying locally.
+**Phase 1:** Deploying Ansible & Vagrant locally.

-**Phase 2:** Deploying to Google Cloud.
+**Phase 2:** Deploying Ansible & Vagrant to Google Cloud.

 **Tools used:**
 1. GitKraken - a Git GUI tool.